Updated on 29/05/2026

 How Far Back Does Chicory Coffee Date?

-Chicory has been used as a plant for food and drink for many centuries, but the use of roasted chicory root as a coffee substitute or coffee blend became well established in Europe during the eighteenth and nineteenth centuries.
+While chicory root was grown by the ancient Egyptians, it only began being used as a drink in 19th century France, where the roasted grounds were mixed with coffee.
 Records show that roasted chicory root was used in parts of France, the Netherlands, and Germany, particularly during periods when coffee was expensive or difficult to import.

 Its popularity increased during times of economic pressure and trade disruption, when communities looked for alternatives that could stretch limited supplies of coffee beans.
 By the early nineteenth century, chicory coffee had become a recognised product in several European regions, with roasting and grinding methods documented in trade records and household texts of the time.